ms/buildtogether.tech/src/process.md

 about it, I need to describe two important roles in real software projects.

 The <span g="product_manager" i="product manager">product manager</span> is the
-person who owns the spec <cite>Perri2018</cite>.
+person who owns the spec [% b Perri2018 %].
 While developers are building Version N, she is talking to customers to find out what should go into Version N+1.
 She doesn't ask them what features they want; if she does, she'll get a mish-mash of conversations overheard in frequent flyer lounges and buzzwords